sandersn/manual/Class-fields.md

 ### Caveats

 ### Breaks

+(TODO 80%) of the uses I saw were *trying* to declare a the existence property or refine its type.
+They want exactly this syntax, although they would be unlikely to know it until given an error.
+The remaining uses were declaring the property and initialising it in the constructor.
+With strictNullChecks they would not have received the error.

 1. Technically incorrect class hierarchies like Azure SDK, VS Code.
    They redeclare supertype properties with a derived type and then